history-lab/archiving-digital-records/2024/05-command-line-intro.md

 * Don't need to install SW on laptop
 * Get exposure to GitHub and cloud computing
 * Gateway to further training with [LinkedIn Learning](https://www.linkedin.com/learning/topics/hands-on-practice-with-github-codespaces)
+* Free for up to forty hours a month
 * Friday, you'll get a chance to install the tools on your notebook
 ---
 # Tasks